gordonjun2/Naturalistic-Adversarial-Patch/GANLatentDiscovery/README.md

 **This repository is based on [Unsupervised Discovery of Interpretable Directions in the GAN Latent Space](https://github.com/anvoynov/GANLatentDiscovery)**

-Please refer to original link.
+Please refer to the original link.

 If you use this work, please cite this paper.